 Diagnosing multiple sclerosis is complicated.
 If you’ve received an MS diagnosis, getting another opinion from a specialist might help.

 You’ve experienced some neurological symptoms — numbness, vision changes, balance issues or difficulty walking — and therefore consulted your primary care provider or neurologist.
-After an abnormal MRI, you received a diagnosis of multiple sclerosis.
+After an abnormal MRI, you received a diagnosis of multiple sclerosis (MS).

 What’s next?

-Patients should understand that there is no single test that alone provides a multiple sclerosis diagnosis, said neurologist Shailee Shah, M.D., with the Vanderbilt Multiple Sclerosis Center.
-“It is a clinical diagnosis.
-There are multiple tests required for us to make the diagnosis, and that includes spinal fluid findings, MRI [imaging] findings, a neurological examination and a clinical history that fits.”
+Patients should understand that there is no single test that alone provides a diagnosis of MS, said Dr. Olivia Gruder, a neurologist with the Vanderbilt Multiple Sclerosis Center.
+“Diagnosing MS requires a combination of tests, including spinal fluid analysis, MRI results, a thorough neurological examination and a clinical history that aligns with the condition.”

 Is it possible to receive an incorrect MS diagnosis?

-Specialists will take a comprehensive history and develop an understanding of the timing and source of symptoms.
-A thorough neurologic exam will be done, and additional blood work or a spinal tap may be needed.
-Screening for fatigue, mood changes and cognitive problems may also be performed.
+Specialists will take a comprehensive medical history, and develop an understanding of the timing and source of symptoms.
+A thorough neurologic exam will be done, and additional blood work or a spinal tap may be needed on a case-by-case basis.

 With this data, your neurologist should be able to confirm the MS diagnosis or suggest another cause for your symptoms.
 Once a diagnosis has been made, individualized treatment plans can be explored.